mrjdomingus/Snippets-and-Links/Python Scripts/Misc-Snippets.md

 ### Retrieve methods of an object

-To retriev all methods of an object you can use this code, replacing 'object' with the object you're interested in:
+To retrieve all methods of an object you can use this code, replacing 'object' with the object you're interested in:
 ```
 object_methods = [method_name for method_name in dir(object) if callable(getattr(object, method_name))]
 print(object_methods)